react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hooks/useSignIn.md

 ---
 title:  useSignIn - React Auth Kit
-description: Hook to signin or login your user into your application
+description: Hook to sign in or log in your user into your application
 ---

 # useSignIn